nacholibre/photoshop_cc_case_sensitive_install_mac_osx/README.md

-# Installing Adobe CS6 on case-sensitive drives (Mac OS X)
+# Installing Adobe Photoshop CC on case-sensitive drives (Mac OS X)

 Well, everybody knows that Adobe are a **[censored]** company.
 Their products are the defacto standard for image/video editing and designing, but their codebase really suck.
 No excuses.